by Christine Egbert

 Biblical illiteracy is at an all-time high.
 Today many Christians have replaced a comprehensive—Genesis to Revelation—study of Scripture with a-page-a-day reading in only the New Testament.
 And sadly, many don’t read that much on a regular basis, starving themselves instead on a diet of manmade, denominational church doctrine.

 Scripture, however, tells us (2 Tim 3:16) that if we are to be approved by God and not ashamed, we must be able to rightly divide the Word of Truth.
-And never forget that when Paul wrote to Timothy that “all Scripture is God-breathed and profitable for doctrine, for reproof, for correction, and for instruction in righteousness,” Paul was referring only to that portion of Scripture referred to today as the Old Testament, for the so-called “New Testament” had not yet been written.
+And never forget that when Paul wrote to Timothy that “all Scripture is God-breathed and profitable for doctrine, for reproof, for correction, and for instruction in righteousness,” Paul was referring only to that portion of Scripture (letters to various congregations) referred to today as the Old Testament, for the so-called “New Testament” had not yet been codified.

 Cafeteria Christianity is a term I coined to describe those who treat God’s word as if it were a cafeteria line, cruising past verses like Matthew 5:19, 1st John 2:4, and Hebrews 10:26-27 (just to name a few) to fill their plates with what Peter calls “hard to understand” passages penned by Paul that the “unlearned and unstable wrest to their own destruction” (2nd Peter 3:16).
 These passages are wrested to promote the false idea that God’s law has been done away with (what Peter called “the error of the lawless”).
 This heresy, although epidemic today, is by no means new.
 It’s birth can be traced to the the 2nd, 3rd, and 4th centuries, when Gentiles with little to no knowledge of the first two-thirds of the Holy Scriptures, and with centuries of deeply ingrained hatred for everything Jewish, except for the Jewish Messiah, whom they reinvented as a Torah breaking Gentile–began flooding into the faith that was once delivered to the Saints.
 Long ago, theologians named this most virulent of heresies Antinomianism.